juancarlospaco/faster-than-requests/README.md

 Takes an URL, makes an HTTP GET, returns a dict with the response Body.

 **Arguments:**
-- `url` the remote URL, string type, required, must not be empty string.
+- `url` the remote URL, string type, required, must not be empty string, example `https://alpinelinux.org`.

 Examples: